-Snow is quickly melting in the Northwest Area of the park (Manzanita Lake) and some trails may become snow-free.
-In the Southwest Area, the snowpack remains very deep (12 feet on April 22) and is best for winter recreation.
+Snow is quickly melting in the Northwest Area of the park (Manzanita Lake) and some trails are snow-free.
+In the Southwest Area, the snowpack remains very deep through May and is best for winter recreation.
 View current snow depths here.

 Walk/ride/bike the cleared highway.
 Visitors are encouraged to enjoy sections of the park highway that are plowed, but not yet open to vehicles.
 Leashed pets are welcome on pavement.
 Please clean-up after your pet.
 The park highway is open to vehicles between the Loomis Plaza and Devastated Area (10 miles).
 Plowing will begin in the Southwest Area on April 18.
-The highway is cleared, but not yet open to vehicles one mile from the Kohm Yah-mah-nee Visitor Center to Sulphur Works hydrothermal area.
+The highway is cleared, but not yet open to vehicles beyond the Kohm Yah-mah-nee Visitor Center.
+Sulphur Works hydrothermal area. will open to vehicles Friday, May 10.
 View a map of road clearing progress/status.

 Walk to Sulphur Works hydrothermal area.
 The highway is cleared, but not yet open to vehicles between the Kohm Yah-mah-nee Visitor Center and Sulphur Works (two miles round-trip).
+It is anticipated to open Friday, May 10th.
 Sulphur Works is the only hydrothermal area that is accessible in the spring until the road to Warner Valley opens, usually in mid-June.

 Hike lower elevation trails.
 The Manzanita Lake and Lily Pond Trails and Reflection Lake routes are mostly snow-free.

 Snowshoe/Ski in the Northwest Area.
 Rent snowshoes in Mineral, Chester, Redding, or Chico before heading into the park.
-Explore the snow-covered Chaos Jumbles or Devastated Area.
-View a guide to Manzanita Lake winter routes.
+Snow-covered routes are availble from Devastated Area.

 Enjoy a scenic drive around the park.
 There are two routes around the park that connect the Northwest and Southwest Entrances.
 The western route (Lanes Valley Road) passes through lower elevation meadows and rangelands, which are often bright green and filled with wildflowers in the spring.
 On clear days, the drive offers excellent views of Chaos Crags, Lassen Peak, and Brokeoff Mountain from afar.
 The eastern route (A21) has a similar feel to driving through the park as it passes through dense forest dotted with volcanoes, lakes, and meadows.